 - 10 drops of eucalyptus essential oil

-Mix well with a spoon and add more oil or salts as needed to get a slushy consistency.
-Pour into a container.
-(I personally like to find a beautiful bowl so it looks nice on display in my bathroom or guest bathroom, like the one shown in the above photo which has a pretty marble cover.)
+Thoroughly mix the above ingredients with a spoon and add more oil or salts as needed to get a slushy consistency.
+Then, scoop it into a container (I personally like to scoop it into a beautiful bowl, so it looks nice while on display in my bathroom or guest bathroom).

 How To Use

-Apply a small amount to dry skin to your hands or body and massage over the skin in circular motions.
-If used on the body, I’ll apply it in the shower before I turn on the water to rinse it off.
-Not only does it physically remove dry cells but it also increases circulation as well as leaving behind a silky coat of moisture-repairing oil, so additional lotion is not needed.
-And of course, the natural scent of citrus and eucalyptus is an added bonus that gives you a fresh feeling.
-(Note: You can add any essential oil blend of your choosing.
+Apply a small amount to dry skin on your hands or body and massage in circular motions.
+On the body, I’ll apply it in the shower before I turn on the water.
+Not only does it physically remove dry, dead skin cells, but it also boosts circulation and leaves a silky coat of moisturizing oil behind, so additional lotion isn’t needed.
+The natural scent of citrus and eucalyptus is an added bonus.
+It gives you a fresh feeling.
+Note: you can add any essential oil blend of your choosing.
 I just happen to love the grapefruit and eucalyptus combination.

 Celebrity Esthetician & Skincare Expert